 Each sign of the zodiac is governed by a planet, and each planet is inhabited by a sign in one’s birth chart.
 The conjunction of sign and planet reveals more about one’s life and personality.
 Venus, for example, is the sign of love and romance.
 Having Venus in Cancer would suggest that one is nurturing and maternal with loved ones.

 With the exception of Venus, which had a brief appearance on the charts in the midcentury, planet names have barely been used as baby names.
 We may be at the helm of a new trend though, as there have been small but significant increases in planetary baby names in the past five years.

 Mercury and Saturn recently entered the baby name pool, but both are still incredibly rare.
 Mercury was given to equal numbers of girls and boys in 2018, while Saturn — named after the Roman god — was interestingly only given to baby girls.

 Jupiter and Mars are the real superstars though, with Mars rising in use by over 300%, and Jupiter by over 1000% from 2013-2018.
 In astrology, Mars is the planet of aggression and action.
 It represents the masculine energy in one’s natal chart.
 It is fitting then, that although a unisex name, Mars is primarily given to baby boys.

 Jupiter, on the other hand, has flipped in recent years from being a solely masculine name to being two-thirds feminine.
 This likely is influenced by the rise of the similar-sounding Juniper.

 Sun Names and Moon Names

 The Sun and Moon are considered planets in the language of astrology, ruling over Leo and Cancer, respectively.
-Sunny names for boys are on the ascent, including handsome names such as Cyrus, Elio, and Samson.
+Names that mean sun for boys are on the ascent, including handsome names such as Cyrus, Elio, and Samson.
 Apollo, the Greek Sun god, is an especially fashionable name that coincides with the recent trend of mythological names.